semoglou/Python-Projects/README.md

-### Python Practice
+### Python Projects

 Problems and Exercises that helped me to get familiar with Python

-(In the framework of the first programming classes in university)
+(In the framework of the first programming courses in university)

 * ROT- 13 Coding for txt files
 * Simple BlackJack Game